rcrowther/django-static_models/README.md

 # django-static-models
-> :warning: **If you have tried this app** The configuration targeting has changed completely.
-The app has moved away from using Django storage, which is for unsafe material, to fixed configuration through 'settings.py'.
+> :warning: **If you have tried this app** This is a new version, with new and more comprehenive View evokation.

-Generate static pages from a Django app.
-Despite the name, can generate from most views, then puts the results in a directory.
+Generate static pages from a Django Views.
+The static pages are gathered in a single configurable directory, with appropriate subdirectories.
+The name of this app is historic, the app can now evoke pages from most Views.

-Has no deployment code.
-Deployment is assumed to be a separate step, and your business (and maybe trouble).
+This app is what I need it to be.
+It has no deployment code, as this is a separate step, and your business.
+However, the app is developing some generality.

 ## What this app is and is not
 Because most websites include some static files, the word ''static' has many uses,

 This app generates pages from the views in a Django site.
-This is mainly intended for creating a site where the deployed content is partially or fully static.
-Such a site will not have dynamic facilities such as logons or personalisation.
-But it will be fast, easy to deploy and, in terms of conventional concerns, have few security issues.
+The targetted Views will not have dynamic facilities such as logons or personalisation.
+Naturally, webpages delivered in this way will be fast, easy to deploy and, in terms of conventional concerns, have few/no security issues.

-It should be noted that some dynamic facilities can still be added to such a site, using external services.
+It should be noted that some dynamic facilities can still be added to such pages.
 Email handling, shopping, and search can be created using links to external sites.
 Javascript can be used to inject tailored information.
-Or Django can be enabled where necessary---if a site can function without logons, but needs a search, Django can be deployed without Admin.
+Or Django can be enabled where necessary---for, say, admin pages,

 This app is not for supplementing Django's existing tools for handling of static resources.
 Nor is it specifically for optimizing output.
-It is for generating pages from models, where those pages have no (or scripted) dynamic behaviour.
+It is for generating pages from Views, where those pages have no (or scripted) dynamic behaviour.

 ## Why you may or may not use it
 Pros,